5z2j0y/5z2j0y.github.io/_posts/2199-01-01-future-post.md

 The more I learn about ML, the more I realize how **inadequate** I am.
 Sometimes I wish I was born ten years earlier.
 Now every interesting project has been patented, and my skills aren't good enough to propose new algorithms without focusing on applications.
 It's emo time now. 😢

 I hope AI takes over humanity soon.
+So I can Rest in Peace and don't need to Suffer anymore. 🤣

 > Born as a human, I'm sorry. 🤷‍♂️